faheel/BigInt/README.md

 ## Usage

-1. Download the [single-include header file][release-link] to a location under your include path.
+1. Download the [single-include header file][header-link] to a location under your include path.
 Then `#include` it in your code:
     ```c++
     #include "BigInt.hpp"   // the actual path may vary